 Anyone who has a chill should be covered with warm blankets.
 Chills seldom last more than a few minutes.
 When they are over, the patient may break out in a sweat that is so big that it wets the bedsheets.
 A boy or girl who has had a real chill with high temperature might just as well face it.
 He or she will take several days before full recovery from the infection and will have to stay in bed or remain indoors for almost a week, or even more.

-A sore throat is an early sign of illness in many different diseases.
+A sore throat is one of earliest signs of illness in many different diseases.
 It may just mean the beginning of an ordinary cold or grippe or influenza.
 Sometimes, it means the child has caught a disease like measles or scarlet fever or mumps.
 Peculiarly, a day or two after the disease takes hold, the sore throat disappears.

 Isn’t it curious that some children never get a headache while others get them all the time?
 There are about fifty different causes of headache, and many times parents and doctors are unable to learn what started a particular headache.
 We do know, though, that almost anything can bring on a headache if the child is the type who gets them frequently.
 Fortunately, most headaches disappear by themselves in an hour or two, and if they don’t, ordinary antiheadache pills, like aspirin, are usually all that’s needed in the way of treatment.
 Of course, if a headache should continue for a whole day, or overnight, even after the child has been given aspirin or some other headache medicine, then the mother will call the doctor to see what the trouble is.